Lapin0t/phd-manuscript/main/06_instances.typ

 We hope that all the symmetries are enjoyable.
-The consequence is that at a positive type, the #uut.mu reduction rule will fire across any coterm, while the #uut.mut rule will only fire across a weak-head normal term, and symetrically at negative types.
+The consequence is that at a positive type, the #uut.mu reduction rule will fire across any coterm, while the #uut.mut rule will only fire across a weak-head normal term, and symmetrically at negative types.
 For a more general introduction to #short.uuc, we can recommend the tutorial by #nm[Binder] _et. al_~#mcite(<BinderTMO24>).
 #guil[Je ne pense pas que ce soit une bonne ref, vu qu'ils ne présentent pas